kashiiitech/RMS/README.md

 show the Menu with different Food Items like Fast Food, Normal Food and Drinks like Pepsi, Coca-Cola with Different categories and also calculate the Bill at the End of the Program.

+## FEATURES:

+● Different Food categories with Prices.
+● Much Improved user interference on Console.
+● Orders More than one item with different categories.
+● Error checking at the time of user input.